mherr95/weekly-workout-routine/README.md

 # Technologies Used

-* Languages and Frameworks - HTML, CSS, Node.js, Express, Heroku, Mongoose, EJS, and Bootstrap.
+* Languages and Frameworks - HTML, CSS, Node.js, Express, Heroku, Mongoose, and Bootstrap.
+* Node.js is a JavaScript run time enviorment allowing the user to execute JavaScript code outside of the web.
+* HTML stands for HyperText Markup Language and is the skeleton  or back bone of a website.
+* Express is a framework for Node.js
+* Heroku is where my app was deployed
+* Mongoose allows users to create models and schemas and use MongoDB
+* Boostrap is a CSS Framework that allows users to easily design their app.

 # Approach
 The approach I took here was a simple one.
 Have a main page where it introduces what the site does and then display links to pages that have different functions.
 Before attacking the project, I drew up a basic ouline of how I wanted the site to be structured.
 I then proceeded with the build.

+# Unsolved Issues
+During the creation of this app I ran into some issuse I coud not solve with the amount of time I was given.
+One main issue was separating the data from a textarea from into a list rather than one long sentence.
+Another issue I ran into was making it so that my list of days of the week would stay in order.
+When a day of the week was deleted and then added back it would appear at the end of the list.

 # Features
 * Create/Update/Delete workout routines
 * Nav Bar linking to different webpages